MiltonGreat/Supply-Chain-Logistics-Problem/README.md

 # Supply Chain Logistics Analysis

+## Overview

+This project analyzes a real-world supply chain logistics network for a global microchip producer using Python.
+The dataset includes information about orders, warehouses, freight rates, and customer relationships.
+The goal is to provide insights into the supply chain network and optimize operations by reducing costs and improving efficiency.

 ### Problem Statement

 Global supply chains face inefficiencies that increase costs and disrupt operations.
 This project focuses on analyzing the logistics network of a microchip producer to identify areas for cost reduction and operational improvement.

-### Solution Approach

-Data: Historical order data, warehouse locations, freight rates, and customer relationships.

-Methods:

-- Performed exploratory data analysis (EDA) to identify patterns and anomalies in supply chain operations.
-- Used linear programming to optimize warehouse-to-customer assignments based on cost and distance.
-- Visualized the supply chain network to identify bottlenecks and redundancies.
-- Tools: Python (pandas, Matplotlib, Seaborn, SciPy for optimization).

-### Results

-- Identified cost-saving opportunities by reassigning orders to more cost-effective warehouses, reducing freight costs by 12%.
-- Optimized inventory levels across warehouses, lowering holding costs by 8%.

-### Key Insights

-- Data-driven decisions in supply chain management can reduce costs and improve efficiency.
-- Visualizing the supply chain network highlights critical nodes that require attention.

-### Future Directions

-- Extend the analysis to include real-time tracking data for dynamic optimization.
-- Incorporate demand forecasting to improve inventory planning.

-### Overview

-This project analyzes a real-world supply chain logistics network for a global microchip producer using Python.
-The dataset includes information about orders, warehouses, freight rates, and customer relationships.
-The goal is to provide insights into the supply chain network and optimize operations by reducing costs and improving efficiency.

 ### Dataset Description